Publishers and Conversion Houses FAQ (para español)

 Am I required to supply title metadata for NIMAS file sets?

 Yes.
 In order to be accepted into the NIMAC, all files must be accompanied by the required OPF metadata.
 Please ensure that you follow the NIMAC Metadata Guidelines in supplying the OPF metadata for each file set.
-Files delivered by FTP or on DVD must also be accompanied by a metadata Excel sheet for the delivery.

 How do I supply my NIMAS files to the NIMAC?